-Department of Education That the municipality provide accredited Learnerships for the Youth Office of the Mayor & Department of Education Ward 1-6 The municipality engage the Department of Education and other relevant authorities to convert Motheo Satellite situated in Koffiefontein into a College Office of the Mayor & Department of Education Ward 5 The municipality develop an exit strategy for students who are undertaking internships programmes with the municipality Office of the MM & Office of the Mayor Ward 1-6 Provide a library in Sonwabile LLM & Department of Education Ward 4 Erect brick wall fence between graveyard and Leretlhabetse Primary School for the sake of school kids Community Services Ward 5 ı I 12 Rural Developmen t Facilitate the formalisation of Phambili into an Agricultural Hub and residential area Community Services Directorate Ward 1 - 6
+That the municipality provide accredited Learnerships for the Youth Office of the Mayor & Department of Education Ward 1-6 The municipality engage the Department of Education and other relevant authorities to convert Motheo Satellite situated in Koffiefontein into a College Office of the Mayor & Department of Education Ward 5 The municipality develop an exit strategy for students who are undertaking internships programmes with the municipality Office of the MM & Office of the Mayor Ward 1-6 Provide a library in Sonwabile LLM & Department of Education Ward 4 Erect brick wall fence between graveyard and Leretlhabetse Primary School for the sake of school kids Community Services Ward 5

+12 Rural Facilitate the formalisation of Phambili into an Community Services Ward 1 - 6

+Developm Agricultural Hub and residential area Directorate

+ent

+DHA & Human

+Settlements

+Capacitate and operationalize housing unit which will address the demands of the communities Community Services Ward 1-6

+There is a need to construct low-cost houses in Community Service - Ward 1-6

+Letsemeng Department of

+Housing and Human

+Settlement

+Provide basic services for new sites.
+Technical Services Ward 1,23 & 6

+and Community

+Services

+1

-DHA & Human Settlements Capacitate and operationalize housing unit which will address the demands of the communities Community Services Ward 1-6 There is a need to construct low-cost houses in Letsemeng Community Service - Department of Housing and Human Settlement Ward 1-6 Provide basic services for new sites.
-Technical Services and Community Services Ward 1,23 & 6 13 Social Social Development must look into the possibility of bringing both Department of Social Ward 4 and 5 Developmen t the Social Development and SASSA offices to Dithlake as it is currently out of reach of the people Development Department of Public Works MPCC be utilised for its intended purposes, and that was to "bring District Sector Department closer to the people".
-Office of the MM Ward 4
+13 Social Social Development must look into the possibility of Department of Ward 4 and 5 · Traia 4 and 5 Developm bringing both the Social Development and SASSA Social Development ent offices to Dithlake as it is currently out of reach of the people Department of Public Works MPCC be utilised for its intended purposes, and that was to "bring District Sector Department closer to the people".
+Office of the MM Ward 4 Provide a hospice for people with disabilities, and an proper old age home Department of Social Development & Department of Health Ward 4-5 14 Communit Building of a community hall in Oppermansgronde Project Ward 1 y Sport & Management Unit

-Provide a hospice for people with disabilities, and an proper old age home Department of Social Development & Department of Health Ward 4-5 14 Sport & Building of a community hall in Oppermansgronde Project Management Unit Ward 1 Recreational Facilities SASSA Building of an sports centre' in Oppermansgronde Project Management Unit Ward 1 Department of SACR Upgrading/Completion of sports facility in Teisesville Project Management Unit Ward 1 Fencing of grave yard in Ratanang Community Services Department Ward 2
+Recreation SASSA al Facilities Building of an sports centre' in Oppermansgronde Project Management Unit Ward 1 Department of SACR Upgrading/Completion of sports facility in Teisesville Project Management Unit Ward 1 Fencing of grave yard in Ratanang Community Services Department Ward 2 Upgrading of sports facility in Bolokanang Project Management Unit Ward 3 Department of SACR

-Upgrading of sports facility in Bolokanang Project Management Ward 3 Unit Department of SACR Completion of sport facility in Khayelitsha Project Management Ward 5 Unit Proper maintenance of parks, recreational facilities, sports Department of Ward 1 - 6 facilities and community halls, libraries and offices by local people Community Services Appoint Security personnel to prevent the vandalism and theft of municipal properties and facilities Community Services Ward 1-6
+Completion of sport facility in Khayelitsha Project Ward 5 Management Unit Proper maintenance of parks, recreational facilities, Department of Ward 1 - 6 sports facilities and community halls, libraries and offices Community Services by local people Appoint Security personnel to prevent the vandalism and theft of municipal properties and facilities Community Services Ward 1-6 and thett of municipal properties and facilities the municipality embarked on the following idp community & stakeholder engagements schedule as outlined below to solicit inputs/comments/suggestion